 Before you start, commit to giving yourself a year – yes, a full twelve months – to create compelling content for your brand.

-Authority isn’t built overnight and neither is lasting success.
-You need a solid, stable foundation from which to soar – and great content is the foundation you need for your online success.
+Authority isn’t built overnight and neither is success.
+You need a solid, stable foundation from which to soar – and great marketing writing is the foundation you need for your online success.